stellar/slingshot/spec/ZkVM.md

     ```
     e = T.challenge_scalar("e")
     ```
-7. Prover computes a signature scalar `s` using the nonce, the challenge and the secret key `dlog(P)`:
+7. Prover blinds the secret `dlog(P)` using the nonce and the challenge:
     ```
     s = r + e·dlog(P)
     ```